aniksutradhardev402/Audioanalyzer/README.md

 ---
 ---

-+## System Architecture
+## System Architecture

-+
-+The application follows a decoupled client-server architecture:
+The application follows a decoupled client-server architecture:

-+
-+1.  **Frontend**: Built with React, Vite, and Tailwind CSS.
+1.  **Frontend**: Built with React, Vite, and Tailwind CSS.
 It handles user interactions, file uploads, and visualization of analysis results.
-+2.  **Backend**: A Flask (Python) API that processes audio files.
+2.  **Backend**: A Flask (Python) API that processes audio files.
 It uses libraries like Librosa and Essentia for DSP (Digital Signal Processing) and ML tasks.
-+3.  **Async Processing**: Heavy analysis tasks are offloaded to Celery workers to ensure API responsiveness.
+3.  **Async Processing**: Heavy analysis tasks are offloaded to Celery workers to ensure API responsiveness.
-+4.  **Containerization**: Services are containerized using Docker for consistent deployment.
+4.  **Containerization**: Services are containerized using Docker for consistent deployment.

-+
-+---
-+
+---

 ## Quick Start